duc2h/uploadfile-test/README.md

 => For these reasons above, I decided use [Nats-Jetstream](https://docs.nats.io/nats-concepts/jetstream) pub/sub in this project.
 It is same like queue, it has publisher and subscriber.
 So when user make a request, the data will be published by publisher to the queue, subscriber listens the queue, then the data will be processed by subscriber and send it to gcp/s3.
+Btw, because I don't have gcp account, so I used [mockery](https://github.com/vektra/mockery) to generate the mock when we upload data to gcp.

 - Pros:
     - User don't need to wait the uploading process complete.